nojasm/iPlug2Docs/README.md

 The final step is to initialize our UI with another lambda function.
 See [UI](#ui) for further details.

 # UI
 The UI is initialized in the `mLayoutFunc` function.
 It passes a **IGraphics\*** object which represents our plugin's window.
 Here any fonts are loaded, settings defined and, most importantly, elements attached to the window.
 Those elements are objects of type `IControl`.
-Drawing is often not done in this function by the way, as it only ones once when the plugin is started (<span style="color: #999; font-style: italic">Does it run when the plugin window is opened again?</span>).
+Drawing is often not done in this function by the way, as it only ones once when the plugin is started <sup>_Does it run when the plugin window is opened again?_</sup>.
 Instead the backend UI library **IGraphics** goes through each attached control and checks if it is `dirty`.
 If it is, it redraws it using the IControl's `Draw()` function and sets it back to `clean`.
 For further information refer to [Using IControls](#using-icontrols).

 If you want to add a knob for example, you can do it like this: